pmonks/clj-spdx/README.md

 A Clojure wrapper around [`Spdx-Java-Library`](https://github.com/spdx/Spdx-Java-Library), plus some bespoke functionality (e.g. a canonicalising [SPDX expression](https://spdx.github.io/spdx-spec/v3.0.1/annexes/spdx-license-expressions/) parser, regular expressions for matching individual SPDX listed identifiers and refs, etc.).

 Note that that library's functionality is being wrapped on-demand by the author based on their needs in other projects, so this wrapper library is not yet comprehensive.
-Contributions of any kind are warmly welcomed, especially wrapping additional parts of the Java library such as the [SPDX model classes](https://github.com/pmonks/clj-spdx/issues/58)!
+Contributions of any kind are warmly welcomed, especially wrapping additional parts of the Java library such as the [SPDX model](https://github.com/pmonks/clj-spdx/issues/58)!

 Note also that this project has no official relationship with the [SPDX project](https://spdx.dev/) (who maintain `Spdx-Java-Library`), and this work is in no way associated with, or endorsed by, them.